EllaBrands/stanDev/User-Interface-Guidelines-for-Developers.md

 - tuple vb()

 ### R methods for the StanProgramWithData instance
-Hopefully, we can use [exposeClass()](http://www.inside-r.org/packages/cran/rcpp/docs/exposeClass) with [setRcppClass()](http://www.inside-r.org/packages/cran/rcpp/docs/setRcppClass) to expose Stan's abstract base class for models as an (internal) ReferenceClass in RStan at build time and then inherit a (public) ReferenceClass from that when the data are passed in at run time.
+Hopefully, we can use [exposeClass()](http://www.inside-r.org/packages/cran/rcpp/docs/exposeClass) with [setRcppClass()](http://www.inside-r.org/packages/cran/rcpp/docs/setRcppClass) to expose Stan's abstract base class for programs as an (internal) ReferenceClass in RStan at build time and then inherit a (public) ReferenceClass from that when the data are passed in at run time.
 For example,
 ```R
 > dprogram$log_prob(params)
 > dprogram$ehmc(chains = 8)